Saturday, May 12, 2012

 He complies with our demands and is handcuffed once he gets out of the car and lays on the ground.

-Just like that a night of boredom for a birthday ends with a five minute adrenaline rush.
-At the time we were on scene Mimie calls me on my cell phone.
+Like that, a night of boredom for a birthday ends with a five-minute adrenaline rush.
+When we were on the scene, Mimie called me on my cell phone.

 "Yes", I said to Mimie.